Conditional Residency Considerations (including Divorce and Step Children) and Citizenship Applications

 2) the natural parent is granted legal permanent resident status, regardless of whether it is conditional or not.

 For example, a step-father applies for residency for a step-child who is outside the US and the step father has been married to the step-child’s parent for one year.
 The residency petition is approved and sent to the consulate so the step-child can obtain his green card.
 The process at the consulate takes 12 months before the residency for the step-child is ultimately approved.
-The child enters the US as a permanent resident and not a conditional resident.
+The child will then enter the US as a permanent resident and not a conditional resident.

 In all of these cases it is necessary for the beneficiary to demonstrate that the marriage was entered in good faith (evidence of good faith generally requires strong financial evidence including joint taxes, joint leases, insurance, bank records, bills and photos).